Hendaye: Music

-Hendaye doesn't have any specific music venues, but there are many places where bands can play.
+Hendaye has no specific music venues, but there are many places where bands can play.
 The covered pelota fronton at Belcenia has a high capacity and the basque folk band Oskorri have played here on more than one occasion.
 In summer, bigger bands can play in open air at the Hendaye Plage Rugby pitch.
 Toure Kunda, among others, have played here.

 Concerts can be organised in the Cinéma les Variétés, which also has a high capacity.

-The closed market is a good place for starting-out local bands to stage small concerts.
-Rather than a pub scene, local bands often play in Hendaye's many campsites in the summer.

-The Lanetik Egina music club is the hub of Hendaye's music scene.
-It has a very good reputation and organises regular concerts.
-It is also a place where musicians of all ages can meet up and form bands.

-Perhaps the most successful band to come from Hendaye is the basque ska-punk band Skunk, who have made many albums.

 Theatre and performance

 The Cinéma les Variétés is a large classic theatre and cinema, which is a regular venue for theatre, dancing, and performance arts.
 There is also a cinema at Sokoburu, near the quartier de la Plage, called the Salle Antoine d'Abbadie, but it is only used on special occasions.

 The Théâtre des Chimères, from Biarritz, regularly perform at Hendaye.

 Art and literature

 The Médiathèque municipale François Mitterrand is a public library offering books, magazines, films, and CDs.
 There is also an art gallery, which is the main one for Hendaye.